A collection of articles and reviews of Tectonic systems for church sanctuaries.

-Tectonic Resonant Mode Loudspeaker Systems solve the perennial problems that churches have faced for decades.
+Tectonic Bending Wave Loudspeaker Systems solve the perennial problems that churches have faced for decades.
 There is finally a simple solution that you can choose to assure that every service is heard and understood.

-Tectonic Resonant Mode Loudspeakers produce audio in a way that is fundamentally different from traditional point-source speakers.
+Tectonic Bending Wave Loudspeakers produce audio in a way that is fundamentally different from traditional point-source speakers.
 Our exclusive Distributed Mode Loudspeaker (DML) mid-range panels propagate audio energy by ‘exciting’ a large flat panel versus pushing a pistonic cone or dome back and forth.